HuwCampbell/ivory/doc/user/api-compatability.md

 This document serves as a list of changes to the Ivory API, both in the file format and in the Scala API.

+## 1.0.0-*-e4212cc

+- `cat-dictionary` will no longer support custom delimiters and will always use '|'.

 ## 1.0.0-*-cc96fbc

 - `ingest-bulk` in now just `ingest`.